smithy-lang/smithy-rs/design/src/rfcs/rfc0034_generating_reusable_code.md

 One might characterize `smithy-rs` as a way of converting [Smithy shapes](https://smithy.io/2.0/spec/model.html#shapes) into Rust types.
 The generated Rust types are the customer facing interface and, for this reason, they should accurately and predictably reflect the properties of the shapes they represent.
 One property that Smithy shapes enjoy is reusability.
 This RFC proposes simple guiding principles to ensure that reusability of Rust types reflects the reusability of Smithy shapes.

-This RFC is does _not_ propose specific changes to the code generators API or the client or server Rust API.
+This RFC does _not_ propose specific changes to the code generators API or the client or server Rust API.
 However the principles, when applied, are intended to enable desirable APIs for both the code generator and the client and server SDK.

 ## Terminology